Orbifold Semiorthogonal Decompositions for Abelian Varieties: Introduction

 \subsection{Outline of Proof}

 We rely on the recent work in \cite{ga-smooth1, ga-smooth2} characterizing smooth quotients of Abelian varieties \(A\) by finite groups.
-In particular, there are only finitely many indecomposable types with \(A/G\) smooth.
-With this classification, we prove Theorem \ref{thm:main-msod} by using the known motivic semiorthogonal decomposition for products of curves, using the results of \cite{L-P-divisor}, and by constructing a new one for the stacky surface \([E\times E/G(4,2,2)]\) where \(E=\mathbb{C}/\mathbb{Z}[i]\) is an elliptic curve with automorphism group \(\mu_4\).
+In particular, there are only finitely many cases where \(A/G\) is smooth and $T_0(A)$ is an irreducible representation of $G$ (see Section \ref{ssec:quotientsOfAV}).
+With this classification, we prove Theorem \ref{thm:main-msod} by using the known orbifold semiorthogonal decomposition for products of curves, by applying the results of \cite{L-P-divisor}, and by constructing a new decomposition for the stacky surface \([E\times E/G(4,2,2)]\), where \(E=\mathbb{C}/\mathbb{Z}[i]\) is the elliptic curve with automorphism group \(\mu_4\).